-Minoxidil it is available in pharmacies and you do not need prescription.
+Minoxidil is available in pharmacies and you do not need prescription.
 This medicine is a lotion that you can use every day rubbing on your scalp.

 It is not confirmed that minoxidil works for everyone and it should be used continuously to have results (regrowth the hair).

-Both medicines, minoxidil and finasteride, it is necessary continue use to be effective.
+Both medicines, minoxidil and finasteride, it is necessary to continue use to be effective.
 If you stop to take the medicine, the balding process will return.

 You can also have some other surgical options for hair loss such as artificial hair implants and hair implants.

 Hair loss is something that affects men´s lives because can lead to a loss of your self-esteem and sometimes to depression.
 Hair is part of your identity, and you can feel losing it when the hair starts to fall down.

 - Hair loss: website: http://www.nhs.uk/conditions/Hair-loss/Pages/Introduction.aspx, last check 09.
 September 2017.